runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 Default: 5 seconds

+## Execution Timeout

+The maximum time a job can run before the system terminates the worker.
+This prevents "bad" jobs from running indefinitely and draining your credit.

+You can disable this setting, but we highly recommend keeping it enabled.
+The default maximum value is 24 hours, but if you need a longer duration, you can use job TTL to override it.

+Default: 600 seconds (10 minutes)

+## Job TTL (Time-To-Live)

+[Job TTL](/serverless/endpoints/send-requests#execution-policies) defines the maximum time a job can remain in the queue before it's automatically terminated.
+This parameter ensures that jobs don't stay in the queue indefinitely.
+You should set this if your job runs longer than 24 hours or if you want to remove job data as soon as it is finished.

+Minimum value: 10,000 milliseconds (10 seconds)
+Default value: 86,400,000 milliseconds (24 hours)

 ## FlashBoot

-FlashBoot is RunPod’s magic solution for reducing the average cold-start times on your endpoint.
+FlashBoot is RunPod's magic solution for reducing the average cold-start times on your endpoint.
 It works probabilistically.
 When your endpoint has consistent traffic, your workers have a higher chance of benefiting from FlashBoot for faster spin-ups.
-However, if your endpoint isn’t receiving frequent requests, FlashBoot has fewer opportunities to optimize performance.
-There’s no additional cost associated with FlashBoot.
+However, if your endpoint isn't receiving frequent requests, FlashBoot has fewer opportunities to optimize performance.
+There's no additional cost associated with FlashBoot.

 ## Advanced